In recent years homosexuality in Uganda has become an increasingly volatile political and social issue.

 Over a period of 15 years, I carried out research on sexuality, AIDS prevention, and religious activism in Uganda.
 My work focused on churches in Kampala at the centre of the growing political mobilisation of Uganda’s born-again Christians.

-These Christians’ interest in homosexuality debates intensified in the wake of the 2009 anti-homosexuality bill, which was publicly supported by several high profile pastors.
+These Christians’ interest in homosexuality debates intensified in the wake of the 2014 anti-homosexuality act, which was publicly supported by several high profile pastors.
 Today, about 30% of Ugandans identify as born-again and their leaders are prominent in the media and politics.

 Like their evangelical counterparts in the US, they view the church as a platform for social protest.
 This is particularly the case when it comes to sexual conduct.